gbmhunter/blog/content/programming/website-design/html.md

 The common command send when you type a URL into your browser is GET.

-You can use the program curl on Linux-systems to send different commands to URL's.
+You can use the program curl on Linux-systems to send different commands to URLs.

 ```sh
 $ curl -i -X GET http://my.url